 Completing Structured Workouts

-Once you have your plan, you can complete workouts inside, outdoors, or with your friends.
+With a training plan or TrainNow, you can complete workouts inside, outdoors, or with your friends.
 All three ways will ensure you are getting the most effective and efficient training.

 TrainerRoad’s Outside Workouts allow you to take your structured training plan outside so you can stick to your plan, wherever you are, with workouts optimized for outdoor conditions.
 Using your Wahoo or Garmin devices, all you need to do is click on a workout on your calendar, select Outside, and then save.
 Your workout is then ready to be sent to your device.